fbpx

 Day 18 - Bolivian Altiplano

-Today will be spent driving through the spectacular landscape of the Andean (Atacama) Desert, sprinkled with volcanoes and lakes.
+Today will be spent driving through the spectacular landscape of the Andean (Atacama) Desert, surrounded by volcanoes and lakes.
 Stop by the red lake of Laguna Colorada, where you’ll be able to spot wildlife like llamas, flamingos, viscachas and foxes feasting in the nutrient-rich waters.
+Tonight you’ll spend a night in the desert under the stars.

 Day 19 - Bolivia/Chile Border- San Pedro de Atacama